Technology Specifications

 The ViewSonic Interactive Displays are SMART Interactive Display alternatives.
 They are priced relatively similar to the SMART Boards, but don't have a "Premium" software suite requiring additional pay...all software is included.

-All Interactive Displays come with a USB cable and power cable and video cable and wall-mount, but the larger units *require* the more expensive built-out bracket instead of the standard one.
+All Interactive Displays come with a USB cable and power cable and video cable, but a mount will need to be purchased if adding an ID to a new location and the larger units *require* the more expensive built-out bracket instead of the standard one.
+If replacing an older ID, the previous mount should be fine.

 There are just two mounts for the Interactive Displays: an included one for standard wall mounting and one for "build-out" (over whiteboard / chalk board) mounting -- these are required for the larger 2 model boards for safety.
-If in doubt, get the "build-out" mount, though the vendor can advise and would likely be willing to come out and walk through for a large purchase.
+If in doubt, get the "build-out" mount, though building or district IT staff can advise.
 The install labor fee is bundled into the Interactive Display cost.
 For pricing without the fee bundled, contact Nick Chapman at the Computer Technology Center.
 There are also "Mobile Carts" to which the IDs can be attached if they aren't to be stationary.
 These are motorized and move up and down as needed, and the more pricey one even tilts flat.

 Questions and Answers: